M4he/Linux/JACK/PA_through_JACK/minimal_config/README.md

 # Preface
-This is a quick followup to my other guide where I explained how to route PulseAudio through JACK using the QJackCtl GUI.
+This is a quick followup to [my other guid](../README.md) where I explained how to route PulseAudio through JACK using the QJackCtl GUI.
-The following walkthrough is intended for those who wish to permanently use their PulseAudio-through-JACK configuration as created in the original guide.
-It will introduce a minimalistic approach based on config files and command line tools mostly.
+The following walkthrough is intended for those who wish to permanently use their PulseAudio-through-JACK configuration as created in the original guide without having to rely on the QJackCtl GUI.
-This guide is for advanced users, it might miss some trivial details here and there.
+It will introduce a minimalistic approach based on config files and command line tools mostly and is targeted at advanced users.

 # Setup
 ## Package requirements